Stephen Curry’s remarkable rise to three-point king

 In 24 games this season, he has made 132 of his 320 attempts (41.3 percent)

-Once he eventually retires, Curry probably will be joined at the top of the list by Brooklyn Nets guard James Harden, who ranks fourth all-time and could move up to second in the next two or three seasons.
+When he retires, Curry probably will be joined at the top of the list by Brooklyn Nets guard James Harden, who ranks fourth all-time and could move up to second in the next two or three seasons.
 Portland Trail Blazers guard Damian Lillard also has a chance to crack the top five by the end of next season.

-Both Harden, 32, and Lillard, 31, have their work cut out for them if they ever hope to catch Curry.
+Both Harden, 32, and Lillard, 31, have their work cut out for them if they ever hope to catch Curry, however.
 Will anyone ever catch up?
 One sign of Curry’s impact on the sport, though, is that he has influenced an entire generation of high-volume three-point shooters, including Dallas Mavericks guard Luka Doncic and Atlanta Hawks guard Trae Young.
 Whether any rising stars will be able to mount serious challenges to Curry’s total remains to be seen, although it’s worth noting that Sacramento Kings guard Buddy Hield reached 1,000 career three-pointers in 350 games while Curry required 369.

 Still, the cumulative power of Curry’s consistency and potential longevity shouldn’t be underestimated.
 Dell Curry didn’t retire until he was 37 years old, and his son is playing arguably the best basketball of his career this season.
 Curry’s shooting range, shot-creation ability and sheer energy should help him age gracefully, and it’s possible to imagine Curry serving as an effective three-point specialist into his 40s if he can avoid serious injury.